Pearls from artists* # 292

 Comments are welcome!

-Posted on March 21, 2018, in Inspiration, Pearls from Artists, Quotes and tagged "The Shape of Time: Remarks on the History of Things", "White Star", attention, beautiful, century, common, expendable, fine design, foundations, functionalists, George Kubler, Kant, Lodoli, necessary, order, qualities, rational, soft pastel on sandpaper, technical, tools, useful, useless, work of art.
+Posted on March 21, 2018, in 2018, Inspiration, Pearls from Artists, Quotes and tagged "The Shape of Time: Remarks on the History of Things", "White Star", attention, beautiful, century, common, expendable, fine design, foundations, functionalists, George Kubler, Kant, Lodoli, necessary, order, qualities, rational, soft pastel on sandpaper, technical, tools, useful, useless, work of art.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 292.